DomResc/docker-backup-tools/README.md

 - Docker installed and running
 - User with access to Docker (in the docker group or running as root)
 - Sufficient disk space for backups (at least 500MB free plus estimated backup size)
+- Sufficient memory for parallel operations (auto-adjusts based on available memory)
 - Basic bash utilities (find, sed, etc.)
 - The script will automatically verify these prerequisites before running